Decomposition of multiple packings with subquadratic union complexity: Introduction

-One of the earliest results on the union boundary complexity and, hence, for the number of holes was established by Kedem et al.\ \cite{KLPS86}.
-They proved that the union boundary complexity of every family of $n$ \emph{pseudodiscs}, that is, compact sets in the plane bounded by simple closed curves any two of which share at most $2$ points, is $O(n)$.
-Therefore, our theorems imply that any $k$-fold packing of pseudodiscs splits into a bounded number $p(k)$ of packings.
+One of the earliest results on the union boundary complexity and, hence, on the number of holes was established by Kedem, Livne, Pach and Sharir \cite{KLPS86}.
+They proved that the union boundary complexity of every family of $n$ \emph{pseudodiscs}, that is, compact sets in the plane whose boundaries are closed simple curves any two of which share at most two points, is $O(n)$.
+Therefore, our theorems imply that any $k$-fold packing by pseudodiscs can be decomposed into a bounded number $p(k)$ of packings.

-Matou\v{s}ek et al.\ \cite{MPS+94} showed that families of $n$ fat triangles in the plane determine $O(n)$ holes.
-Efrat and Sharir \cite{EfS00} established a near-linear upper bound for families of fat convex sets with the property that any two of them share at most a bounded number of boundary points.
-Therefore, our theorems also apply to this case and generalize the planar version of the statement on fat convex sets mentioned in the first paragraph.
+Matou\v{s}ek, Pach, Sharir, Sifrony and Welzl \cite{MPS+94} showed that families of $n$ fat triangles in the plane determine $O(n)$ holes.
+Efrat and Sharir \cite{EfS00} established a near-linear upper bound on the union boundary complexity of families of fat convex sets any two of which share at most a bounded number of boundary points.
+Therefore, our results also apply to this case and generalize the planar version of the statement on fat convex sets mentioned in the first paragraph.
 For further results on the complexity of various kinds of fat objects, consult \cite{Ber08,Efr05,ERS93,Kre98}.

-Our proof of Theorem~\ref{thm:main2} is based on a result due to Fox and Pach \cite{FoP10}, which asserts that the intersection graphs of finite families of arc-connected sets in the plane with no subgraph isomorphic to $K_{t,t}$ have bounded minimum degree.
-The bound on $p_f(k)$ it gives for fixed $f$ is more than double exponential in $k$.
-Using the probabilistic method (specifically, \cite{Sha91}), Micek and Pinchasi \cite{MiP} proved independently that the intersection graphs of $k$-fold packings by geometric objects with linear union boundary complexity have minimum degree $O(k)$.
+Our proof of Theorem~\ref{thm:main2} is based on a result due to Fox and Pach \cite{FoP10}, which asserts that the intersection graphs of finite families of arc-connected sets in the plane with no subgraph isomorphic to $K_{t,t}$ have bounded minimum degree, for every $t\geq 2$.
+The bound on $p_f(k)$ it gives for a fixed function $f$ is very bad and certainly far from optimal.
+For example, if $f(n)=\Theta(n)$, then the bound is more than double exponential in $k$.
+Independently of the work in this paper, using the probabilistic sampling technique due to Clarkson and Shor \cite{ClS89} (see also \cite{Sha91}), Micek and Pinchasi \cite{MiP} proved that the intersection graph of a $k$-fold packing by geometric objects with linear union boundary complexity has a vertex of degree $O(k)$.

+The assumption that $f(n)=o(n^2)$ is crucial for Theorems \ref{thm:main} and~\ref{thm:main2} to hold.
+An $n\times n$ grid of thin horizontal and vertical rectangles forms a $2$-fold packing with $\Theta(n^2)$ holes, and all vertices in the intersection graph of these rectangles have degree $n$.